Dynamsoft/document-scanner-javascript/README.md

 # Scan Documents with Mobile Document Scanner

-Dynamsoft's **Mobile Document Scanner JavaScript Edition (MDS)** is a web SDK designed for scanning documents.
-MDS captures images of the documents and enhances their quality to professional standards, making it an ideal tool for mobile document scanning.
+Dynamsoft's **Mobile Document Scanner JavaScript Edition (MDS)** is a web SDK for building document-scanning applications.
+It captures document images and automatically enhances them to professional quality, making it an ideal fit for mobile scanning workflows.

 > See it in action with the [Mobile Document Scanner Demo](https://demo.dynamsoft.com/document-scanner/).